MadBot-ingres/test/README.md

-Copyright (C) 2022-2023 The LineageOS Project
+Copyright (C) 2024 The LineageOS Project

-Device configuration for Xiaomi 12 Pro
+Device configuration for Xiaomi Redmi K50 Gaming/Xiaomi POCO F4 GT
 =========================================

-The Xiaomi 12 Pro (codenamed _"zeus"_) is a high-end smartphone from Xiaomi.
+The POCO F4 GT/Redmi K50G (codenamed _"ingres"_) is a high-end smartphone from Xiaomi/POCO.

 It was globally released in March 2022.